-The Purdue University Technical Assistance Program (TAP) provides high-value solutions to increase profitability for business, and to improve the productivity of the state and local government.
+The Purdue University Technical Assistance Program (TAP) provides high-value solutions to increase profitability for businesses and to improve the productivity of the state and local government.
 Operating from eight statewide offices, the program utilizes Purdue University faculty, students, and staff.

 Guided by best practices and systems thinking, cyberTAP partners with your organization to develop efficient, reliable cybersecurity and support IT practices designed for sustainable change.
-Our core team of security professionals comes with a wide range of educational and technology backgrounds, and industry certifications from (ISC)2, SANS Information Security & Research, and the Information Systems Audit and Control Association (ISACA).
+Our core team of security professionals comes with a wide range of educational and technology backgrounds and industry certifications from (ISC)2, SANS Information Security & Research, and the Information Systems Audit and Control Association (ISACA).